ashna-khemani/cnn-examples/README.md

     2. Run `virtualenv .env`
     3. Run `source .env/bin/activate`

 Now we're in the virtual env!
-Run the following:
+Run the following to install the necessary libraries:
 * `pip install tensorflow`
 * `pip install matplotlib`
 * `pip install ipykernel`

-I personally ran into some permission errors when installing tensorflow.
+I personally ran into some permission errors when installing TensorFlow.
 If you also have that issue, try running `pip install --no-cache-dir tensorflow`.
 This essentially ignores the cache that is restricted.
-Not really much of an effect, except the installation taking slightly longer.
-You can also try `sudo pip install tensorflow` but it's not the safest habit in the world.
+Not really much of a difference, except the installation taking slightly longer.
+You can also try `sudo pip install tensorflow` but it's not the safest habit in the world to use `sudo` when installing things.

 *Note: depending on your Python installation, you might be better off using `pip3` instead of `pip` for these commands*

-## Basic Theory
+## Basic CNN Theory
 A **neural network** is a series of connected nodes arranged in layers.
 We have an **input layer**, a number of **hidden layers**, and an **output layer**.
 <br>